imatge-upc/rsis/README.md

 ### Cityscapes

 Download the Cityscapes dataset from their [website](https://www.cityscapes-dataset.com/downloads/).
-These are the [images](https://www.cityscapes-dataset.com/file-handling/?packageID=3) and the [labels](https://www.cityscapes-dataset.com/file-handling/?packageID=1).
-Extract the images and the labels inside the same directory, and that will be your args.cityscapes_dir.
+Extract the [images](https://www.cityscapes-dataset.com/file-handling/?packageID=3) and the [labels](https://www.cityscapes-dataset.com/file-handling/?packageID=1) inside the same directory, and that will be your args.cityscapes_dir.

 ## Training